Allergic Bronchitis

 What is allergic bronchitis?

-Allergic bronchitis can be defined as an illness where certain allergies can cause severe bronchial immune reactions.
-Allergic bronchitis is chronic and can be caused by exposure to allergic triggers such as tobacco smoke, pollution or dust.
+Allergic bronchitis can be defined as the illness where certain allergies can cause severe bronchial immune reaction.
+Allergic bronchitis is chronic and can be caused by the exposure to allergic triggers such as tobacco smoke, pollution or dust.
 Bronchitis can be defined as the inflammation or swelling of the bronchial tubes which may cause bronchial tubes to create too much mucus which may cause difficulty in breathing and coughing.

 What are the types of allergic bronchitis?

-Acute Bronchitis: This can be caused due to bacterial or viral infection.
-Usually, older patients are more prone to this condition < although all age groups can be affected by this condition.
+1. Acute Bronchitis: This can be caused due to bacterial or viral infection.
+Usually, older patients are more prone to this condition < although all age group can be affected by this condition

-Allergic Bronchitis: This can be defined as the inflammation of the bronchial tubes due to exposure to allergens.
+2. Allergic Bronchitis: This can be defined as the inflammation of the bronchial tubes due to the exposure to the allergens.
 It can also be referred to as chronic bronchitis if it persists for a longer duration of time.

 What are the causes of allergic bronchitis?